GTFO-Modding/GTDO/reference/datablocks/backup/wardenobjective.md

 "GatherTerminal_DownloadTime": -1.0,
 ```

-## How to write an Event?
+### How to write an Event?

-First, let's take a look at an event copy-pasted from the vanilla datablock:&#x20;
+First, let's take a look at an event copy-pasted from the vanilla datablock:

 ```json
 {